 Jim Brewer was a rookie pitcher for an unbelievably bad Cubs team in 1960.
-He was a little bit wild, and was having trouble controlling his pitches, and on one very unfortunate August day (8/4/60), he threw a fastball behind Cincinnati Red infielder Billy Martin’s head (yes, that Billy Martin).
+He was a little bit wild, and was having trouble controlling his pitches, and on one very unfortunate August day (8/4/60), he threw a fastball behind Cincinnati Reds infielder Billy Martin’s head (yes, that Billy Martin).
 Martin didn’t do anything immediately.
 Instead he waited for the next pitch and “accidentally” lost control of his bat, which went sailing right at Brewer.
 Brewer stepped down from the mound and said: “You little dago son of a bitch.”
 That led Martin to charge the mound.
 It wasn’t a lengthy fight, but Martin did get one good punch into Brewer’s face, shattering his cheekbone and putting him in the hospital for two weeks.
 Brewer later sued Martin for a million dollars.
-When Martin heard about the lawsuit, he laughed and said “Does he want a check or cash?”
 Martin was suspended and fined, and the lawsuit went all the way to a jury trial.
 Jim Brewer was awarded $10,000.
 It took Billy Martin several years to pay it off.
 The Cubs traded Brewer in 1963 to the Dodgers (for Dick Scott), and he later pitched in three World Series for them.
 (Photo: Topps 1961 Baseball Card)

-He was a pretty good relief pitcher for the Cubs in the late 70s and early 80s, pitching in over 50 games during 5 of his 6 Cubs seasons.
+Willie was a pretty good relief pitcher for the Cubs in the late 70s and early 80s, pitching in over 50 games during five of his six Cubs seasons.
 The Cubs traded him to the Phillies for Dick Ruthven in 1983.
 Ruthven won a total of 22 games for the Cubs in four mediocre seasons.
 Hernandez went on to pitch in the World Series for the Phillies in 1983.
 He also won the MVP and Cy Young after leading the 1984 Detroit Tigers to the World Series championship.
-Was that a good trade for the Cubs?
-Of course not.
-Hernandez was not only a better pitcher than Ruthven…he had a far superior mustache.
 (Photo: Topps 1978 Baseball Card)